-For more specific tips, see our guide on How to Design and Style a White Bedroom and How to Keep White Sheets White.
+For more specific tips, see our guides on How to Design and Style a White Bedroom and How to Keep White Sheets White.

 Grey is modern, versatile and gender-neutral.
 It also happens to be one of Pantone's Colors of the Year for 2021.
 Even though the shade is trending, you don't have to worry about grey bedding fading out of style.

 Grey sateen sheets, in particular, have a silky-smooth, almost silvery sheen and present a cool, contemporary vibe.
 Light or medium grey sheets and a white comforter are great for summer, and in the winter, you might go with a black duvet for a moodier feel.

 Check out our blog on How to Design and Style a Grey Bedroom for more guidance.

 Sand-colored bedding is perfectly neutral, and depending on your styling approach, it can offer a luxurious or laid-back aesthetic.
 Of course, the color of sand varies depending on who you ask — or rather, where the beach is located.